Daily 20-Minute Product Tour at 1:00PM ET

 8.9 Documentation and compliance

-(c) the data importer shall make available to the data exporter all information necessary to demonstrate compliance with the obligations set out in these Clauses and at the data exporter’s request, allow for and contribute to audits of the processing activities covered by these Clauses, at reasonably intervals or if there are indications of non-compliance.
+• The data importer shall make available to the data exporter all information necessary to demonstrate compliance with the obligations set out in these Clauses and at the data exporter’s request, allow for and contribute to audits of the processing activities covered by these Clauses, at reasonable intervals or if there are indications of noncompliance.
 In deciding on a review or audit, the data exporter may take into account relevant certifications held by the data importer.

 Clause 9